 Which is why the man in this photo is still working as a matador across Spain, indeed, if you can read Spanish, you can read about an afternoon as recently as April 2012 when he killed six bulls on his own here.

-What makes the book work is that he never loses his disgust for it… compelling and lyrical.
-The Mail ****
+What makes the book work is that the author never loses his disgust for bullfighting… compelling and lyrical.
+Daily Mail *****

-It’s to Fiske-Harrison’s credit that he never gets over his moral qualms about bullfighting…. an engrossing introduction to bullfighting.
-The Financial Times
+It’s to Fiske-Harrison’s credit that he never gets over his moral qualms…. an engrossing introduction to bullfighting.
+Financial Times

 Uneasy ethical dilemmas abound, not least the recurring question of how much suffering the animals are put through… a compelling read.
-The Telegraph
+Daily Telegraph

 The question of whether a modern society should endorse animal suffering as entertainment is bound to cross the mind of any casual visitor to a bullfight.
 Alexander Fiske-Harrison first tussled with the issue in his early twenties and, as a student of both philosophy and biology, has perhaps tussled with it more lengthily and cogently than most of us… particularly good… eloquence and precision.
 The Literary Review